E-Signature vs Digital Signature: What’s the Difference and Why It Matters

 Key Takeaways

-An electronic signature, commonly referred to as an eSignature, is a broad category that encompasses various methods of signing documents electronically rather than using paper and ink.
+An electronic signature, commonly referred to as an eSignature or e-signature, is a broad category that encompasses various methods of signing documents electronically rather than using paper and ink.

 It can take the form of a scanned image of a handwritten signature, a typed name, a digital representation of a signature, or a unique identifier such as a PIN or password.
 These are used to indicate the signer’s intent to agree to the contents of a document or transaction.

-- Digital Drawing: Using tools to draw your signature just like you would do on paper but digitally.
+• Digital Drawing: Using tools to draw your signature just like you would on paper, but digitally.

 Potential Security Concerns with eSignatures